kengibson1111/tour-of-go/README.md

 ## Lessons

-* constants (numeric) - uses a factored const.
-Shows bit shifting and type inference, but the type conversion is inconsistent.
-Just looking at the code, I would assume Big is a float.
-And because Small uses Big in its assignment, I would also assume Small is a float.
-In the types (conversion) lesson, the conversion between types had to be explicit.
-In this lesson, Small is converted to an int and I don't get compile or runtime errors.

 * forloop - basic for loop that looks like Java except for the variable short assignment :=.

 * forloop (while) - because init and post statements are optional, this is how to make a for loop